ivi-42/Chemical-Object-Detection/README.md

 This is a work in progress, and I am utilizing my own machine that is not extremely powerful, when i'll have better equipment i'll update the results

-This model is based out of SSD MobileNet V2 FPNLite 320x320, due to it's good compromise between speed and performance
+This model is based out of SSD MobileNet V2 FPNLite 320x320, due to it's good compromise between speed and performance.
+It is a good model that I use to prototype